chicio/chicio.github.io/_posts/2017-10-27-model-view-presenter-architecture-android-java.md

 }
 ```

 There's also another little difference between the Android and the iOS version.
-If you look carefully in the `showDetailFor(Product product)` method, that is called after the product selected is checked in the presenter, there another component responsible to manage the navigation between the screen of our app.
-In particular, the screen of our app will all be `Fragment` objects and there will be an `Activity`, the `ProductsActivity`, that will implement the `ProductsNavigator` interface and will be responsible to manage the correct navigation between fragments in the app.
+If you look carefully in the `showDetailFor(Product product)` method, that is called after the product selected is checked in the presenter, there is another component responsible to manage the navigation between the screen of our app.
+In particular, the screen of our app will  be `Fragment` objects and there will be an `Activity`, the `ProductsActivity`, that will implement the `ProductsNavigator` interface and will be responsible to manage the correct navigation between fragments in the app.
 Let's see in order the `ProductsNavigator` interface:

 ```java